opengovern/og-aws-describer/steampipe-plugin-aws/docs/table_def/aws_ssm_association.md

 	<tr><td>document_name</td><td>The name of the Systems Manager document.</td></tr>
 	<tr><td>date</td><td>The date when the association was made.</td></tr>
 	<tr><td>compliance_severity</td><td>A cron expression that specifies a schedule when the association runs.</td></tr>
 	<tr><td>apply_only_at_cron_interval</td><td>By default, when you create a new associations, the system runs it immediately after it is created and then according to the schedule you specified.
-Specify this option if you don't want an association to run immediately after you create it.
+Specify this option if you don&#39;t want an association to run immediately after you create it.
 This parameter is not supported for rate expressions.</td></tr>
 	<tr><td>association_version</td><td>The association version.</td></tr>
 	<tr><td>automation_target_parameter_name</td><td>Specify the target for the association.
 This target is required for associations that use an Automation document and target resources by using rate controls.</td></tr>
 	<tr><td>document_version</td><td>The version of the document used in the association.</td></tr>